OS: Android 11 with One UI 3

 Colors: Phantom Violet, Phantom Pink, Phantom White, Phantom Gray

-For years, the Galaxy S series have been do-everything, have-everything flagship phones, But with the Galaxy S21, Samsung has decided to take away almost as much as it’s upgraded.
-What could be a recipe for failure has actually yielded an excellent Android smartphone that’s $200 cheaper than the Galaxy S20.
+Samsung's Galaxy S series have been do-everything, have-everything flagship phones.
+But with the Galaxy S21, Samsung has decided to take away almost as much as it’s upgraded.
+What could be a recipe for failure has actually yielded an excellent Android smartphone that came in $200 cheaper than the Galaxy S20 at launch.

 With its 6.2-inch display, trio of rear cameras, and the same 4,000 mAh battery, the Galaxy S21 isn’t much of an upgrade over its predecessor.
-Sure, it comes with a new camera module and color schemes, as well as Qualcomm’s Snapdragon 888.
-But the Galaxy S21 turns out to be very much an iterative upgrade; the big changes come in the Galaxy S21 Ultra this time around.
+Sure, it comes with a new camera module and colour schemes, as well as Qualcomm’s Snapdragon 888.
+But the Galaxy S21 turns out to be very much an iterative upgrade; the big changes came with Samsung Galaxy S21 Ultra, which has now been superseded by the Galaxy S22 Ultra.

 Samsung Galaxy S21 review: Release date and price

-In the U.S., for a starting price of $799 you can get the Galaxy S21 with 128GB of storage, but forkout an extra $50 and you can get the 256GB model for $849.
-That’s $200 cheaper than the Galaxy S20 cost a year ago — quite the savings.
+In the U.S., for a starting price of $799 you can get the Galaxy S21 with 128GB of storage, but fork out an extra $50 and you can get the 256GB model for $849.
+That’s $200 cheaper than the Galaxy S20 cost a year ago — quite the saving.
+Take a look at our Samsung promo codes page for the latest discounts.

 Just bear in mind, there’s only a USB-C cable in the box, so you’ll need to pay out for a charger if you don’t have one already.
 And the S21 only comes with 8GB of RAM, with no option to get the 12GB of the Galaxy S20, unless you opt for the considerably more expensive Galaxy S21 Ultra.